aaronjfisher/wpor/README.md

 In general when implementing cross-fitting with hyper-parameter tuning, there are two common approaches:

 * Strict cross-fitting with nested tuning: within each iteration of cross-fitting, run cross-validation to select tuning parameters.
-* Approximate cross-fitting: pre-tune parameters via cross-validation before running running cross-fitting.
-Then use the same tuning parameters over all iterations of cross-fitting.
-At the time of this writing, this approach is what is used in the `rlearner` [package](https://github.com/xnie/rlearner/blob/6806396960e672214e2ef36e16c76bbb58ef9114/R/rboost.R#L56-L68).
+* Approximate cross-fitting with pre-tuned parameters: Before running cross-fitting, pre-tune the parameters with cross-validation.
+Next, use the same tuning parameters over all iterations of cross-fitting.
+This technically breaks the independencies that cross-fitting aims to ensure, as all data folds are used in selecting tuning parameters.
+At the time of this writing, this approximate approach is what is used in the `rlearner` [package](https://github.com/xnie/rlearner/blob/6806396960e672214e2ef36e16c76bbb58ef9114/R/rboost.R#L56-L68).

 `wpor` includes convenience functions for either approach.
 For the approximate method, see `?tune_params`.